Optimal Change Point Detection and Localization in Sparse Dynamic Networks

-where $\epsilon = \epsilon(T,\Delta,\kappa_0,\rho,n)$.
-It is important to emphasize that the limiting probability (in $T$) of the event in \eqref{eq:consistency} -- and the value of the limit itself, if it exists -- depends on the choice of the scaling.
-For instance, it is intuitively clear that a scaling in which all parameters decrease with $T$ will lead to a sequence of change point problems of increasing difficulty.
+Thus, we will deem a change point estimator consistent if, with high probability as the number of time points grows, its localization error is a vanishing fraction of the minimal distance between consecutive change points.
+The limiting probability (in $T$) of the event in \eqref{eq:consistency} and the value of the localization error $\epsilon$ depend on the choice of the scaling.
+For instance, it is intuitively clear that scalings in which all parameters decrease with $T$ will lead to a sequence of change point problems of increasing difficulty.

-We will refer to the ratio $\frac{\epsilon}{T}$ as the {\bf localization rate} of the estimator and we will deem such estimator {\bf consistent} if, as $T \rightarrow \infty$, its localization rate vanishes, i.e. if

-Our main goal is to derive conditions on the scaling of the model parameters that guarantee the feasibility of consistent estimation of the change points and to derive computationally-feasible estimators that are consistent and in fact optimal, in the sense of achieving the minimax localization rate.
-Throughout, we will specify any scaling regime among the parameters by expressing them as functions of quantity
+Our main goal is to derive conditions on the scaling of the model parameters that guarantee the feasibility of consistent estimation of the change points and to derive computationally efficient estimators that are consistent and in fact optimal, in the sense of achieving the minimax localization rate.
+Throughout, we will specify any scaling regime among the parameters by expressing them as functions of the quantity

 which can be considered as a uniform lower bound on the signal-to-noise ratio for any network change point model satisfying \Cref{assume:model}.
-Indeed, the above quantity is the minimal magnitude of the signal jump, namely $\kappa_0 n \rho$, divided by $n\sqrt{\rho}$, which is an upper bound on the total variance of the entries of $A$.
+Indeed, the above quantity is the minimal magnitude of the signal jump, namely $\kappa_0 n \rho$, divided by $n\sqrt{\rho}$, which is an upper bound on the total standard deviation of the entries of $A$.